-Tips for Eating Better at Home and a Superfood Breakfast Recipe
+How to Eat Better at Home, Plus a Superfood Breakfast Recipe

 Desiree Nielsen's blushing beet smoothie harnesses the anti-inflammatory benefits of the beet with a sweet-tart flavour that's perfect for breakfast.
 Photo: Eat More Plants

 Eating better at home isn’t always easy, especially when you’re there all day, all the time.
 But it’s important to be mindful of what we eat and how we shop for food, no matter what the circumstances.

 “Inflammation is supposed to protect us from infection or injury; however, the less we sleep, the more stressed we are, and the less we nourish our bodies with whole foods, the more our lifestyle becomes the source of injury,” says Desiree Neilsen, a Vancouver-based registered dietitian, author of the plant-based cookbook Eat More Plants and host of The Urban Vegetarian.

 “Eating more plant foods is a powerful step in fighting chronic inflammation as plants contain plenty of fibre and anti-inflammatory phytochemicals that help foster a healthy gut microbiota and support a balanced inflammatory response.”
 And, perhaps more importantly, it will help us curb bad eating habits.
 “Eating more plants will help us move away from the high-sugar, high-saturated fat, low-fibre eating pattern that is associated with chronic inflammation and disease,” she says.